softwareguru/beam-summit-website/content/venue.md

 New York City is a place like no other, a vibrant metropolis where innovation, culture, and history collide.
 From its iconic skyline to its bustling streets, the city pulses with endless energy and possibility.
 Whether you’re exploring world-class museums, discovering diverse neighborhoods, or simply taking in the sights and sounds of the city that never sleeps, NYC offers an unforgettable experience at every turn.
 It’s a place where ideas come to life, connections are made, and inspiration is around every corner, perfect for a transformative Beam Summit 2026 experience.

-We can’t wait to welcome you for three days of learning, sharing, and connection.
+We can’t wait to welcome you for two days of learning, sharing, and connection.

 See you there!